Maria van Oosterwijck: Art

 Van Oosterwijck created floral paintings and still lifes with allegorical themes during a period in which such works were much sought after in Central Europe.
 She and Ruysch were judged to be the most eminent still life painters of the Low Countries.
-Van Oosterwijck's work, using luminous colors, is very richly detailed, sometimes demonstrating chiaroscuro techniques in her use of light and shadow.
+Van Oosterwijck's work, using luminous colours, is very richly detailed, sometimes demonstrating chiaroscuro techniques in her use of light and shadow.
 She frequently painted dark backgrounds, which resulted in increased brilliance of the foregrounds.
 She helped to transform the genre of the floral still life, painting realistically in a manner similar to the 16th-century Dutch trompe-l'œil tradition.
 There are very few existing pieces that have been identified as being by van Oosterwijck, most of which are florals, but Houbraken determined that she had created many other still lifes.
+She is thought to have produced 30 paintings in her career.
 Many of her paintings were small-format.
 This was often the case for artists of the time, as large pieces tended to restrict sales opportunities to wealthier clients such as churches or the state.

 Through the use of symbolic elements, her paintings reflect themes commonly found in Dutch still life of the 17th-century, such as vanity, impermanence, and the obligation to devote oneself to God.
 Her vanitas paintings incorporate objects intended to symbolize the ephemeral nature of life; such objects may include skulls, hourglasses, books, globes, partially eaten food, bags of money, insects, wilted leaves, and flowers.
 She also included symbols of resurrection, giving her work a subtle bitter-sweet quality which is in contrast to some other artists of the time who sometimes, for example, would depict a large pile of skulls in order to deliver the moral message in their vanitas paintings.

 Van Oosterwijck was very religious, and she often symbolically represented her deeply held beliefs in her paintings.
 The sunflower is symbolic of turning to God.
 Grapes take on a symbolic religious meaning because of their use to make eucharistic wine.
-Even colors are used symbolically, with white denoting innocence, yellow indicating divinity, and red symbolizing martyrdom.
+Even colours are used symbolically, with white denoting innocence, yellow indicating divinity, and red symbolizing martyrdom.

 Van Oosterwijck painted a recurring poetic embellishment into her still lifes.
-The red admiral butterfly (Vanessa atalanta) appears in various locations within most of her substantial paintings.
-For example, sometimes the butterfly is resting on a flower stem, or on the edge of a table with a flower vase, or on a book.
+The red admiral butterfly (Vanessa atalanta) appears in various locations within most of her substantial paintings, sometimes resting on a flower stem, or on the edge of a table with a flower vase, or on a book.
 The butterfly was used as a device to draw the viewer's attention into the painting and into van Oosterwijck's artistic vision.
 The butterflies are also symbolic of Christ's resurrection.